jeffreyheihei/lalamove/README.md

 `take_order [id]`
 Try to take the order with the given ID, returns an error if order is already taken. id is required.

+### Testing
+`npm test` will run some simple test cases in ./test/test.js, using mocha and chai library